Fuzion Logo

 be the empty list.

-ex. to obtain a list of differences you, you may use `map_pairs (-)`:
+ex. to obtain a Sequence of differences, you may use `map_pairs (-)`:

 [2,3,5,7,11,13,17,19,23,29].map_pairs a,b->b-a